bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-10-02-newsletter.md

   tested by the patch author produced about 38.0 MB in allocations.

+- [Eclair #1097][] begins deriving channel keys from the funding pubkey, allowing Eclair to use the Data Loss Protection (DLP) scheme described in [Newsletter #31][dlp footnote] even if all data has been lost.
+  This does require the user recall the node they opened their channel with and find the channel id (which is public information for public channels).
-- [Eclair #1097][] begins deriving channel keys from the funding pubkey, preparing Eclair for using the data loss protection scheme described in [Newsletter #31][dlp footnote].
-This only applies to new channels opened after updating to a version of the software implementing this change; old channels are unaffected.
+  This only applies to new channels opened after updating to a version of the software implementing this change; old channels are unaffected.  *(Note: an earlier version of this bullet mistakenly claimed this merged PR would make it possible for Eclair to add DLP support.
+Instead, Eclair already had DLP support and this PR changed how the channel keys are derived in order to make that support useful even if all data is lost.
+Optech thanks Fabrice Drouin for reporting our error.)*

 - [C-Lightning #3057][] makes it possible to use postgres as C-Lightning's database manager.